abuumar8217/hypothesis_testing_normality_analysis_properties_datasets/README.md

-# Hypothesis Testing and Normality Analysis with Real-World Datasets
+# Hypothesis Testing and Normality Analysis with Properties Datasets

 ## Project Overview
 This project focuses on performing detailed hypothesis testing and normality analysis on two real-world datasets: